malsubrata/woo-wallet/readme.txt

 = Will WooCommerce Wallet work with WordPress multisite network? =

-Yes, WooCommerce Wallet plugin is fully compatible in Wordpress multisite.
+Yes, WooCommerce Wallet plugin is fully compatible with Wordpress multisite.

 = Where can I get support or talk to other users? =

-If you get stuck, you can ask for help in the [WordPress Plugin Forum](https://wordpress.org/support/plugin/woo-wallet).
+If you get stuck, you can ask for help in the [WordPress Plugin Forum](https://wordpress.org/support/plugin/woo-wallet) or just email us at m.subrata1991@gmail.com.

 = Where can I report bugs or contribute to the project? =